bullno1/bullno1.github.io/_posts/2015-06-30-building-a-build-tool.md

 It should come as a separate program and not built into `redo` itself (`redo-live`?)
 Having the database in a well-known format as SQLite also helps to integrate it with other tools.

+## A new redo-with command

+This is the equivalent of make's wildcard rule.

+`redo-with <script> <pattern>` will register a script for a given pattern.

+How will patterns be sorted?
+Where to put `redo-with`, I have no idea yet.

 # Final notes

 Writing `redo` was a fun exercise.